trrapp12/biblical-unit-converter/README.md

 ### Description:

-This is an example for a Product Landing Page for the QUADRAStalkr, an imaginary drone from an imaginary company (that I have all the rights to :smirk: :smirk: :smirk: ).
-Includes use of video media, navigation elements, smart use of CSS animation to create an interactive design, and a form element that submits to a static page.
+This is a simple conversion tool, but instead of imperial to metric I wanted to answer something a little more fun.
+Like how many feet are in a cubit?

 <br>
 <br>